 The Viva Date and Venue

-The schedule of the viva should be determined by the External’s travel plans to facilitate them being able to travel over and back on the same day.
+The timing of the viva should be determined by the External’s travel plans to facilitate them being able to travel over and back on the same day.

-Preliminary meeting – 1.30pm
+- Preliminary meeting – 1.30pm

-Preliminary Meeting – 10am
+- Preliminary Meeting – 10am

-Viva Start (researcher attends) – 10.30am
+- Viva Start (researcher attends) – 10.30am

 Supervisors should also inform the Doctoral College at this point of any special requirements for the viva, for example, equipment needed, change in campus, or any reasonable adjustments for the researcher.

 The Doctoral College will arrange lunch for the examination panel plus the supervisor in attendance at the viva.
 Other supervisors may attend but costs will need to be charged to their School/Department.